-This means attackers are injecting code, things that are not discovered with the perimeter, and are attempting to hijack the application while it's running.
-Some tools like EDR and other machine-learning tools are after the fact, so they may discover strange anomalies or learn to detect patterns, but it's always after the attack, after damage is done.
+This means attackers are injecting code, things that are not discovered with the perimeter and are attempting to hijack the application while it's running.
+Some tools like EDR and other machine-learning tools are after the fact, so they may discover strange anomalies or learn to detect patterns, but it's always after the cyber attack after the damage is done.

 This is very much breakthrough technology, and we think this is crucial to get ahead of this vulnerability and patching conundrum.
 Vulnerabilities are inevitable whenever software is released, but with Virsec we can effectively deliver compensating controls.